 Antihistamines are also considered an essential drug in the dental office.
-Diphenhydramine, also known as Benadryl, is an antihistamine used by many individuals.
-It is the typical antihistamine which one would take for mild allergic reactions i.e. hives, itching, rash.
+Diphenhydramine, also known as Benadryl, is an antihistamine many individuals use.
+It is the typical antihistamine that one would take for mild allergic reactions, i.e. hives, itching, and rash.

 It is routinely taken in either a tablet or liquid form.
 However, for an acute anaphylactic episode, the oral route of administration is not quick enough.
 The antihistamine needs to get into the individual’s system rapidly…there is no time to spare.
-For this to occur the antihistamine is given in the form of an injection.
-It is injected into a muscle which is rich in blood vessels so that the drug is absorbed rapidly.
-Such an area can be found on the under surface of the tongue.
+For this to occur, the antihistamine is given as an injection.
+It is injected into a muscle rich in blood vessels so that the drug is absorbed rapidly.
+Such an area can be found on the undersurface of the tongue.
 This is also where we would give epinephrine, which we discussed in the previous blog.

-We will look at the different routes of administration of a drug in a future blog.
-For now, all you need to know is that we have to get the drug into the patient’s blood stream as fast as possible…time is of the essence.
+We will look at the different drug administration routes in a future blog.
+For now, all you need to know is that we have to get the drug into the patient’s bloodstream as fast as possible…time is of the essence.

 Mode of action of Antihistamines

 Histamine is released (from mast cells) when there is an allergic reaction.
-The histamine binds to histamine receptors (H-1) resulting in the mild symptoms of an allergic reaction, mentioned above.
+The histamine binds to histamine receptors (H-1), resulting in the mild allergic reaction symptoms mentioned above.

 Why Use an Antihistamine?

-In the previous blog, posted on November 25th, we learnt that epinephrine is the first ‘line of defense’ drug that is needed to treat an acute, severe allergic reaction.
+In the previous blog, posted on November 25th, we learnt that epinephrine is the first ‘line of defence’ drug needed to treat an acute, severe allergic reaction.

 Why do we even need to administer an antihistamine?

-The reason is that it helps to prevent the histaminic effects rash, hives etc. that occur during anaphylaxis when histamine is released.
+The reason is that it helps prevent the histaminic effects of rash, hives, etc., during anaphylaxis when histamine is released.

-Antihistamines essentially act as an adjunct to the effects of epinephrine: Epinephrine is used during the acute stage of the anaphylactic reaction and the Benadryl will help to deal with the milder allergic symptoms…One can look at this as a team effort.
+Antihistamines essentially act as an adjunct to the effects of epinephrine: Epinephrine is used during the acute stage of the anaphylactic reaction, and Benadryl will help to deal with the milder allergic symptoms…One can look at this as a team effort.